David Bromstad

 David Reed Bromstad (born August 17, 1973) is an American designer and television personality.
 In 2006, he became the winner of the debut season of HGTV Design Star.
 He has hosted a number of HGTV shows, including Color Splash, Beach Flip and My Lottery Dream Home.

 Early life and education

 Bromstad was born the youngest of four children to Diane Marlys Bromstad (née Krueger) and Richard Harold David Bromstad in Cokato, Minnesota.
 His mother is of Swedish and German descent, and his father is of Norwegian descent.
-He has three older siblings, Dean Richard Bromstad, Dynelle Renee Bromstad, and Dyonne Rachael Bromstad.
+His siblings are Richard Bromstad, Dynelle Renee Bromstad and Dyonne Rachael Bromstad.
 He was always interested in art and design, and while attending Wayzata High School made a decision to pursue a career as a Disney animator.
 He attended the Ringling College of Art and Design in Sarasota, Florida, a school known as a starting point for careers with Disney.
 After graduating, he worked as a Disney illustrator.